kshutkin/package-build/README.md

 ### compress

 ```
-pkgbld --compress=index,core
+pkgbld --compress=es,umd
 ```

-Where `index,core` should be replaced by entry points that should be compressed using terser.
+Where `es,umd` should be replaced by formats that should be compressed using terser.

 ### sourcemaps